JonathanMaillard/Mwenbwa/README.md

 * Every user can change his/her color theme, that changes the color of the clusters.

 ### Design Specifications
-There was no design mockup, so the design is entirly by us.
+There was no design mockup, so the design is entierly by us.
 We used Fontawesome and FlatIcon icons, Undraw's SVG, and Gravatar's system for profile pics.

 ## Team Members